colinyjchung/jinnzhong/content/cipher/index.md

 ### LTP TAGS

 These are Lie-Truth Pairs (LTP) that are created out of ghosts (GST) and crystallized in statsis (STS).
-LTPs are created by an interesection(s) of character aspects and trauma anchors.
+LTPs are created by an intersection(s) of character aspects and trauma anchors.
 All intersections discussed [here](https://journal.jinnzhong.com/lie-truth-pairs-aka-motivations/)

 **CHARACTER ASPECTS:**
 * **ABL**: Abilities